sbpforward/Airbnb-in-Denver/README.md

 ------
 The snapshot data for Denver and other cities can be found on [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 It seems to be updated every month or so.
 Data from previous months are archived and linked below the city's current data sets.

-I reviewed the following .CSV fles:
+I reviewed the following .CSV files:
 + Listings
 + Calendar
 + Reviews